reactionic/boilerplate-reactionic-meteor/README.md

 ### Fixtures

 Just so you all know, I have added an initial user of test/test so you can quickly hop in to main part of the app.
-Be sure to remove that from =fixtures.js= if you use this as your boilerplate.
+Be sure to remove that from `fixtures.js` if you use this as your boilerplate.

 ### Security

-I have already removed =insecure= and =autopublsh= to try and encourage developers to start thinking with methods and publicatins/subscriptions earlier.
+I have already removed `insecure` and `autopublsh` to try and encourage developers to start thinking with methods and publicatins/subscriptions earlier.
 It has been long [discussed and concluded](http://guide.meteor.com/security.html#allow-deny) that this is the best way to go.
 But for initial protyping feel free to add them back in.
 However, I would still encourage you to use `ReactMeteorData.createContainer` rather than making database queries in your components.

 ### File Structure

-The file structure is trying to abide by the Meteor guide with everything but the necessary stuff in `/imports`.
+The file structure is trying to abide by the Meteor guide with everything is in `/imports` except for a few files.
 The following is a short description of each file and what it is accomplishing.

 ```
 ├── client